PNWDrew/multiNodeBot/INSTALL.md

  ### 2FA (Google Authenticator)

   Login to your server that you want to use to monitore your Onz servers

   `cd ~`

   `cd multiNodeBot`

   `npm run generate-password`

   Scan the QR-Code with your Google Authenticator App

   Copy the generated secret at the end

   `nano src/config.js`

   paste the secret to exports.OTPsecret="Paste your secret here"

   close and safe config-js file

   `npm start`

+### Customize config.js

+Add your server data to the 'remote servers' section